dlt-hub/dlt/docs/website/docs/general-usage/credentials/configuration.md

 ### Allow `dlt` to pass the config and secrets automatically
 You are free to call the function above as usual and pass all the arguments in the code.
 You'll hardcode google credentials and [we do not recommend that](#do-not-pass-hardcoded-secrets).

-Instead let `dlt` to do the work and leave it to [injection mechanism](#injection-mechanism) that looks for function arguments in the config files / environment variables and adds them to your explicit arguments during a function call.
+Instead let `dlt` to do the work and leave it to [injection mechanism](#injection-mechanism) that looks for function arguments in the config files or environment variables and adds them to your explicit arguments during a function call.
 Below are two most typical examples:

 1. Pass spreadsheet id and tab names in the code, inject credentials from the secrets:
     ```python